-What’s the difference between loop bands and bands with handles?
+What’s the difference between loop bands and tube bands?

 What are the differences between resistance bands with handles and loop bands?
 Let’s take a look at what they actually look like.
 That will already give you a few hints on what the differences are.